Puttrix/shop404/docs/PORTAINER.md

 # Portainer — Deploy From Git (Stack)

-This guide shows how to deploy MockShop on Portainer using “Stacks → Add stack → Repository”, configure runtime analytics env vars, and troubleshoot common issues.
+This guide shows how to deploy Shop404 on Portainer using “Stacks → Add stack → Repository”, configure runtime analytics env vars, and troubleshoot common issues.

 ## Prerequisites
 - Portainer with an agent on a Docker host (CE or BE)